-Heath is an actor, director and songwriter who has worked with children and youth for over twenty years.
+Heath is an actor, director and songwriter who has worked with children and youth for over twenty-five years.
 He now has the opportunity to combine his love for the arts with his passion for education.
 He served as program coordinator for five summers at Camp Sumatanga, served on various youth and theatre related boards in the Birmingham area, as well as serving for many years as project manager for Shelby County’s Economic Development Authority.
 He is a graduate of the University of Alabama with a degree in public relations and has completed continuing education courses with an emphasis on teaching theatre.

 ARTPLAY TEACHING ARTISTS

 Alicia Johnson is an actress, director, producer and teacher.
 Alicia has a MFA in Theatre Management and has served as the Director of Marketing and Communications for the Alabama Shakespeare Festival and the Alabama Symphony Orchestra.
 She has been an Arts Mentor for Alys Stephens Center Educational Programs and an Audience Development Consultant for both the Oregon Shakespeare Festival and the Birmingham Museum of Art.
 She is currently an advisor to the President of Miles College.

 Amanda Miller was born and raised in Chapel Hill, North Carolina.
 She commenced her professional training at the North Carolina School of the Arts/UNCSA, having received the first Terry Sanford Scholarship.
 She continued her studies in New York while she danced for the Chicago Lyrical Opera Ballet, the Deutschen Oper Berlin and other independent events.
 In 1984 William Forsythe invited her to Ballett Frankfurt as a dancer and soon thereafter she became resident choreographer .